 If you were born anytime after 1993, the chances are probably high that you have to Google what a “calling” or “connection” card is.
 This isn’t meant to make anyone feel like a total 🦖 so much as it demonstrates how much the way we communicate has changed!

 But we know what you may be thinking— if it ain’t broke, don’t fix it!
 So we’re not here to convince you to ditch the church connection card.
-But we are here to teach you how to modernize and optimize this time-honored communication tradition.
+But we are here to teach you how to modernize and optimize this time-honored communication tradition (you should also check out our blog on church announcements for more helpful tips for communicating with your congregation).

 A church connection card (or visitor card) is a physical card that churches or ministries can distribute as a way to encourage communication from members and visitors.
 Connection cards can be used to gather contact details, prayer requests, and many other types of information.
 Churches are also beginning to connect with members via digital methods, such as an online form or text messaging service.